eslager/TGIS504_Winter2023/lab3-instructions.md

 #### Installing Node.js and checking to see if you have Git installed

 OK, first things first.
-To use NPM, we first need two other softwares: Node.JS and Git.
-If you are working on the lab computers, these are already installed and you can skip ahead to step 2.
-If you are working on a personal computer, follow the steps below to install Node.JS and Git.
+To use NPM, we first need two other softwares: Node.js and Git.
+If you are working on the lab computers, these are already installed and you can move on to the next heading ("Using Command Line").
+If you are working on a personal computer, follow the instructions below to install Node.js.

-To install Node.JS, go to [the download website](https://nodejs.org/en/) and install the version appropriate for your operating system.
+To install Node.js, go to [the download website](https://nodejs.org/en/) and install the version appropriate for your operating system.
 Though version 19 is available, I recommend v18, which is currently recommended for most users while bugs in v19 are still identified and fixed.

+#### Using Command Line

 Next, open up the command line interface for your computer.
 For Windows, search for the Command Prompt application, for Mac, search for Terminal.
 If you're using Linux, I assume you know how to find your command line interface already. :)

-Command line is a way of interacting with your computer using, well, commands instead of a graphical user interface, or GUI.
-For instance, if I told you to navigate to the folder where you're storing your files for TGIS 504, you might open up your file manager and click folder icons until you get to the folder you want to get to.
+Command line is a way of interacting with your computer using text commands instead of a graphical user interface, or GUI.
+For instance, if I told you to navigate to the folder where you're storing your files for TGIS 504, you might open up your file manager and use your mouse click folder icons until you get to the folder you want to get to.
 Or, you could get there using command line.
 For instance, type `dir` into the command line interface and press Enter.
 You should see a list of all the folders on your computer.
 You could type `cd` (for change directory) then a space, then the name of one of those folders to open that folder, just as you would by clicking in the file manager GUI.

 Let's use the command line to see if you have Git installed on your computer already.
 Type